Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/300-structure.md

 ![](./structure.png)

 * __`lib/cdk-workshop-stack.ts`__ is where the your CDK application's main stack is defined.
-  This is the file we'll be spending most of our time in.
+  This is the file we'll be spending most of your time in.
 * `bin/cdk-workshop.ts` is the entrypoint of the CDK application.
 It will load the stack defined in `lib/cdk-workshop-stack.ts`.
 * `package.json` is your npm module manifest.
 It includes information like the name of your app, version, dependencies and build scripts like "watch" and "build" (`package-lock.json` is maintained by npm)
 * `cdk.json` tells the toolkit how to run your app.
-In our case it will be `"node bin/cdk-workshop.js"`
+In your case it will be `"node bin/cdk-workshop.js"`
 * `tsconfig.json` your project's [typescript
   configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)